OK, I feel it's time we have a serious talk about this dish.

 Preheat oven to 180° C (350° F).

 Slice the eggplant lengthwise, no thicker than 1 cm (1/2-inch).
-If the eggplants are large, “purge” away the bitter juices by sprinkling with sea salt and placing the slices in a colander weighed down between two plates for about 10 minutes.
+If the eggplants are large, "purge" away the bitter juices by sprinkling the slices with sea salt and placing them in a colander weighed down between two plates for about 10 minutes.

 Brush off any leftover salt, and dredge the eggplant slices in flour and set aside, while you heat a generous amount of vegetable oil for frying in a large skillet.

 Beat the eggs in a large mixing bowl and dip the dredged eggplant slices in it briefly.
 Fry them in the skillet for about 3 minutes on each side, then rest them on a paper towel to absorb excess grease.
 (You could skip this step entirely, and use grilled eggplant slices instead, but who are we kidding?
 The fried version is ridiculously better tasting.
-And the real thing.)
+And the real thing.
+A good compromise id frying the eggplant without the egg dip, for a "lighter" result.)

-In a saucepan, flavor some extra virgin olive oil with the minced garlic.
+In a saucepan, sauté the minced garlic in 5 tbsp of extra virgin olive oil.
 When it begins to tan lightly, add the tomatoes and cook for 20 minutes.
 Add a dash of salt and some fresh basil leaves.
 I always add 1 leveled teaspoon of sugar... for superstition.
+Don't ask.

-In greased deep oven dish, alternate layers of the tomato sauce, fried eggplant slices and diced mozzarella.
-Sprinkle each layer with a generous dusting of grated Parmigiano.
+In a greased deep oven dish, alternate layers of the tomato sauce, fried eggplant slices and diced mozzarella.
+Sprinkle each layer with a generous dusting of grated Parmigiano and more basil leaves.
 Repeat the layers and top with a final blanket of tomato sauce, fresh torn basil leaves and lots of grated Parmigiano.

 Bake in the hot oven for 10-15 minutes.
 Allow the Melanzane alla Parmigiana to cool for 10 more minutes, then cut in 2" squares and devour.